kyle-tennison/notes/independent study/quantum/De Broglie Wavelength.md

 # De Broglie Wavelength

-Louis de Broglie, in 1924, proposed that matter is itself a wave; we call these **matter waves**, which are a fundamental piece of quantum theory and the **particle-wave duality.** It shows how matter exhibits wave-like behavior.
+Louis de Broglie proposed in 1924 that matter itself is a wave; we call these **matter waves**, which are a fundamental piece of quantum theory and demonstrate the **particle-wave duality**.
+They show how matter exhibits wave-like behavior.

 The wavelength is tied to the momentum of the particle: